Registering a title

 If you can answer 'yes' to the above questions, please also make sure your proposal does not duplicate any work already published or registered with Cochrane.

 Search The Cochrane Library for any published protocols or reviews related to your topic of interest.
+A full list of Cochrane Wounds registered titles, published protocols and reviews can be found on our website here.

 We use the following format for Titles: